bartificer/programming-by-stealth/docs/pbs19.md

   </div>
 </div>

+### Step 11

-11. In a similar vain, add function named `subtract` to the `ComplexNumber` prototype.
+In a similar vain, add function named `subtract` to the `ComplexNumber` prototype.
 You subtract complex numbers by subtracting the real and imaginary parts.

 <button type="button" class="btn btn-primary" data-toggle="modal" data-target="#challenge5-11">
   Partial Solution